Block-proximal methods with spatially adapted acceleration: A basic convergence estimate

 If we set $\rho_j=0$ and have just a single deterministically updated block, \eqref{eq:tautest-rule} is the standard rule \eqref{eq:cpaccel} with $\tauTest_i = \tau_i^{-2}$.
 The role of $\rho_j>0$ is to ensure some (slower) acceleration on non-strongly-convex blocks with $\tilde\gamma_j=0$.
 This is necessary for convergence rate estimates. \end{example}

-The difficulty with \eqref{eq:tautest-rule} is that the coupling parameter $\eta_{i+1}$ that we introduce in the next section, will depend on the random realisations of $S(i)$ through $\tauTest_{j,i+1}$.
+The difficulty with \eqref{eq:tautest-rule} is that the coupling parameter $\eta_{i+1}$ will depend on the random realisations of $S(i)$ through $\tauTest_{j,i+1}$.
 This will require communication in a parallel implementation of the algorithm.
 We therefore desire to update $\tauTest_{j,i+1}$ deterministically.
-We delay the introduction of an appropriate update rule to \cref{lemma:tautest-rule-det} in \cref{sec:block-continued} where we study convergence rates in more detail.
+We delay the introduction of an appropriate update rule to \cref{sec:block-continued}.